ngocdoanson9876/customer_churn/README.md

 ## 🔍 Overview

-**Example:** Customer churn is a key concern for subscription-based businesses, where retaining existing customers is often more valuable than acquiring new ones.
+Customer churn is a key concern for subscription-based businesses, where retaining existing customers is often more valuable than acquiring new ones.
 This project explores a simulated dataset of 20,000 customers to identify which factors — such as contract type, support calls, and tenure — are most associated with churn, using exploratory data analysis and segmentation techniques in Python.

 ---